Data and the Digital in Museums

 Out in the Open

-Out In The Open is a collective oral histories project developed by Johns Hopkins University students through the spring 2022 course Queer Oral History (AS.389.348).
-Starting January 2022, a group of Johns Hopkins University students began to learn how to conduct oral history interviews under the instruction of Winston Tabb Special Collections Director Dr. Joseph […]
+Out In The Open is a collective oral histories project developed by Johns Hopkins University students through Joseph Plaster’s spring 2022 course Queer Oral History (AS.389.348).
+Johns Hopkins University students learned how to conduct oral history interviews under the instruction of Winston Tabb Special Collections Director Dr. Joseph Plaster.
+Engaging critically with modern queer and […]

 Housing Our Story: Towards Archival Justice for Black Baltimore